MobleyLab/blues/README.md

 - [Version 0.2.1](https://doi.org/10.5281/zenodo.1288925): Bug fix in alchemical correction term
 - [Version 0.2.2](https://doi.org/10.5281/zenodo.1324415): Bug fixes for OpenEye tests and restarting from the YAML; enhancements to the Logger and package installation.
 - [Version 0.2.3](https://zenodo.org/badge/latestdoi/62096511): Improvements to Travis CI, fix in velocity synicng, and add tests for checking freezing selection.
+- [Version 0.2.4](https://doi.org/10.5281/zenodo.2672932): Added a simple test system (charged ethylene) which can run quickly on CPU.
+- [Version 0.2.5](https://doi.org/10.5281/zenodo.4118606): This contains numerous small changes/fixes since the v0.2.4 release, but most notably includes the introduction of water hopping as described at https://doi.org/10.26434/chemrxiv.12429464.v1

 ## Acknowledgements
 We would like to thank Patrick Grinaway and John Chodera for their basic code framework for NCMC in OpenMM (see https://github.com/choderalab/perses/tree/master/perses/annihilation), and John Chodera and Christopher Bayly for their helpful discussions.